jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - ``@jupyterlab/fileeditor:IEditorTracker``: A widget tracker for file editors.
   Use this if you want to be able to iterate over and interact with file editors created by the application.
-- ``@jupyterlab/htmlviewer:IHTMLViewerTracker``: An instance tracker for rendered HTML documents.
+- ``@jupyterlab/htmlviewer:IHTMLViewerTracker``: A widget tracker for rendered HTML documents.
   Use this if you want to be able to iterate over and interact with HTML documents viewed by the application.
-- ``@jupyterlab/imageviewer:IImageTracker``: An instance tracker for images.
+- ``@jupyterlab/imageviewer:IImageTracker``: A widget tracker for images.
   Use this if you want to be able to iterate over and interact with images viewed by the application.
 - ``@jupyterlab/inspector:IInspector``: An interface for adding variable inspectors to widgets.